dhancodes/Cryptology_Assign/index.md

 	return ret;
 }

-int isValid(int num) // Will check if the polynominal has 1 as a solution.  {
+int isValid(int num){ // Will check if the polynominal has 1 as a solution.
 	if (num&1) return 0;
 	int sum = 0;
 	for (int k = 1; k < SIZE; ++k) {